https://medicine.ouhsc.edu/academic-departments Parent Page: Academic Departments id: 22811 Active Page: Medical Physics Residency Programid:22812

 Number of Residents in Program

-The Clinical Medical Physics Residency in the Department of Radiation Oncology at the University of Oklahoma Health Sciences Center sustains two residents in the program.
+The Clinical Medical Physics Residency in the Department of Radiation Oncology at the University of Oklahoma Health Sciences Center sustains four residents in the program.
 There is a shortage of trained medical physicists nationwide; therefore, a graduate from our program will likely find employment opportunities soon after their training.

 Faculty